 Built by Gaudi in the late 19th century to be the headquarters of a textile company, today it houses the offices of a local bank.
 In front, a sculpture of the architect sitting on a bench.

-After our day of exploring we will travel back in time by staying in a renovated monastery.
-History and luxury converge in a modernized 16th century cloister turned hotel where a guided tour will allow us to appreciate the antiquity and sacredness of our surroundings.
+After a day of exploring we will travel back in time by visiting a renovated monastery.
+You can actually choose to spend the night there, where history and luxury converge in a modernized 16th century cloister turned hotel.